Create Metrics with Tableau Pulse

 1. Select the Insights tab.

-4. Under Insight types, select the menu, then select Turn Off to adjust the types of insights shown.
+3. Under Insight types, select Turn On or select the menu, then select Turn Off to adjust the types of insights shown.
 Hover over the info icon for a description of each type.
+By default, the record-level outlier insight type is off.
+If you turn it on, it requires additional configuration.

-For an overview of insight types and the insights platform, see The Tableau Pulse Insights platform and insight types in this topic.
+For an overview of insight types and the insights platform, see The Insights Platform and Insight Types in Tableau Pulse.

 Create metrics